Subtitles and Transcript

 13:01 And this is great because, you know, for a quarter, you can play this for a long time.

-13:07 And Chris had said in an email that, you know, we should really bring something new to TED, something that we haven't shown anyone.
+13:07 And Chris had said in an email that we should really bring something new to TED, something that we haven't shown anyone.
 So, I made this for TED.
 It's "Christian."
 It's the third in the series.
 I'm hoping it's going to do well this year.
+(Sighs)

 13:51 Tech joy, to me, means something, because I get a lot of joy out of tech.
 And in fact, making things using technology -- and I'm being serious here, even though I'm using my sarcastic voice -- I won't -- hold on.
 Making things, you know -- making things actually does give me a lot of joy.
 It's the process of creation that keeps me sort of a bubble and a half above perpetual anxiety in my life, and it's that feeling of being about 80 percent complete on a project -- where you know you still have something to do, but it's not finished, and you're not starting something -- that really fills my entire life.